tkanten/Collection/Manual_Crawler/README.md

 Currently set to crawl Lightshot using Selenium browser extension.
 Will pre-generate a list of links to visit, then use the website CSS to find an image, downloads the binary with requests as a PNG.

 Requires download of web driver for Chrome.
-The directory is currently hard coded in.
+The directory for webdriver is currently hard coded in, and must be edited.

+"Photos" directory must be present.